Digital Marketing

 Email Marketing and Client Nurture

-Email is the most underutilized channel in marketing for law firms.
-Most practices collect email addresses through consultations, website inquiries, and networking — then do nothing with them.
+Email is the most underutilized channel in law firm marketing.
+Most firms collect emails then ignore them.

 The Opportunity

-Monthly newsletters with relevant legal updates, firm news, and educational content.
-Not promotional blasts — genuinely useful information that recipients want to open.
-A Houston immigration firm sending monthly updates on USCIS processing times and policy changes, for example, provides real value to its audience.
+Monthly newsletters with legal updates, firm news, and education.
+Actual useful content.
+Not promotional garbage.
+A Houston immigration firm sending USCIS processing updates and policy changes gives real value.

-The key is consistency and relevance.
-A quarterly email with genuine substance outperforms weekly emails with filler.
+Be consistent and relevant.
+One quarterly email with substance beats four weekly ones with filler.

 Reputation Management: Reviews Are Non-Negotiable

-The firms that consistently grow have systems for generating reviews.
-Not purchasing them or fabricating them — systematically making it easy for satisfied clients to share their experience.
-This often means a simple follow-up after a successful case outcome with a direct link to the firm’s Google Business Profile.
+Growing firms have systems for reviews.
+Not fake ones.
+Real systems that make it easy for happy clients to share.
+This usually means a simple follow-up after a win with a direct Google Business Profile link.

 Responding to Reviews

-Every review — positive and negative — warrants a response.
-Positive reviews get a genuine thank you.
-Negative reviews get a professional, measured response that acknowledges the concern without violating client confidentiality.
-How a firm handles criticism publicly tells prospective clients as much as the reviews themselves.
+Respond to every review.
+Positive ones get a genuine thank you.
+Negative ones get a measured, professional response that acknowledges the issue without breaking confidentiality.
+How you handle criticism publicly matters as much as the reviews themselves.

 Tracking ROI on Marketing Spend